Towards crowdsourcing and cooperation in linguistic resources: Evidence

-To make it possible to study the present result more thoroughly, the OpenCorpora team has kindly provided the dataset consisted of user ID, their group name, and various activity information including total number of the annotated examples per user.
-Hereafter participants who joined a team are referred to as \textit{teammates}, and those who did not joined a team are referred to as \textit{individuals}.
-Since the teammates annotated $960,632$ examples and individuals produced only $773,900$ annotations, the following hypothesis $H$ was evaluated:
+To make it possible to study the present result more thoroughly, the OpenCorpora team has kindly provided us with the dataset consisted of user ID, the group's name, and various activity information including total number of the annotated examples per user.
+Hereafter participants who joined a team are referred to as \textit{teammates}, and those who did not join a team are referred to as \textit{individuals}.

+The initial dataset contains information on $2642$ users: $2219$ of them are individuals and $423$ are teammates.
+The distributions' densities are depicted at Fig.~\ref{fig:users} and seem to be right-skewed.
+In order to remove outliers from the dataset, users who annotated less than $50$ examples or more than $350$ examples have been excluded.
+As a result, the dataset has been reduced to $579$ individuals and $195$ teammates, $71$ of those are the members of the largest team.

+In general, the individuals annotated $801\,531$ examples and the teammates annotated $970\,650$, while in the dataset the individuals annotated $71\,150$ examples and the teammates annotated only $29\,049$ examples.

+Hence, the research question is \textit{``Is there a relationship between being a team member and the number of annotated examples for a regular OpenCorpora user?''}